 National Hockey League - Format

-The NHL has 31 professional hockey teams that play in the Eastern and Western Conference.
+The NHL has 31 professional hockey teams, and the league is split into two conferences: the Eastern Conference and the Western Conference.

-These two conferences are each split into two divisions:
+These two conferences are further split into two divisions each:

 - Eastern: Atlantic (8 teams), Metropolitan (8 teams)